NickAger/nickager.github.io/_posts/2011-05-12-installing-ubuntu-on-vmware.md

 date: 2011-05-12
 layout: post
 ---
 From time to time I require a fresh VMWare Ubuntu server installation.
 Each time I attempt an installation I have to resort to Google to get the basics to work.
-Here's a quick note to myself, (a sysadmin challenged developer), so next time it's all in one place.
+Here's a quick note to myself, so next time it's all in one place.

 I'm installing Ubuntu 10.04.1 long term support using an ISO `ubuntu-10.04.1-server-amd64.iso`